Ghasak/nvim/README.md

 ### v.0.8.0 Update release Nvim-workflow v0.1

-As `nvim` is now updated to version `0.8` with a stable release.
-Several deprecated `3rd-plugins` and `APIs`.
-I have optimized the startup time and got it reduced from 800 milliseconds to only 18 milliseconds.
-Now, `nvim` is faster than light with backwards compatibilities to some outdated `plugins` but essential to my daily workflow.
+As `nvim` has been updated to version `0.8`, which includes a stable release, several deprecated third-party plugins and APIs have also been optimized.
+As a result, the startup time has been reduced from 800 milliseconds to only 18 milliseconds.
+With this optimization, `nvim` is now faster than light while maintaining backwards compatibility with some outdated plugins that are essential to my daily workflow.

 ![Current versions view](./assets/SS-07.png)